-Overview of an Online Clinical Laboratory Assistant Certificate Program
+Clinical Laboratory Assistant Certificate

 An online lab assistant program prepares students to assist doctors and other healthcare professionals with the detection and study of disease through lab testing.
 Graduates are prepared to perform a wide range of job functions, including processing specimens, documenting laboratory activities, operating standard laboratory equipment and conducting quality assurance activities.
 Topics covered as part of a lab assistant certificate program may include point-of-care testing, urinalysis, specimen collection, medical laboratory safety, hematology and clinical chemistry.

 A laboratory assistant hybrid program may also require students to complete a laboratory assisting practicum with a local medical laboratory or healthcare facility.
 The practicum provides students with hands-on experience in the processing of laboratory specimens, using laboratory instruments and performing laboratory computer functions.

 Clinical lab assistant programs offered online in some form are relatively short programs, typically between 5-10 credits.
 Due to the need for clinical experience, the programs typically combine online instruction with laboratory-based instruction.
 Students access online materials and resources via online learning platforms such as Blackboard.
 Students, who have access to online library materials and academic advising, can research materials and interact with classmates and professors via discussion boards.